 Stress and Infertility:

-Stress and the brain play an important role in fertility.
-High stress can prevent a woman from ovulating and impair sperm production in men, while a low-stress state often promotes fertility.
-This helps explain why women under extreme stress may stop menstruating, why men under stress may produce abnormal sperm, and why couples often conceive while on a relaxing vacation, such as a cruise.
+The brain’s response to stress affects fertility; high stress can prevent a woman from ovulating and impair sperm production in men, while low stress promotes fertility.
+This explains why stressed women may stop menstruating, stressed men may produce abnormal sperm, and couples often conceive on relaxing vacations.

-Acupuncture has been shown to reduce stress and relax the body.
-Several studies suggest that acupuncture can be as effective in relieving symptoms of depression as psychotherapy or conventional drug therapies.
-This may be one reason why acupuncture helps patients undergoing assisted reproductive technologies (ART) navigate their treatments more smoothly.
+Acupuncture reduces stress and promotes relaxation.
+Several studies show it relieves depression symptoms as effectively as psychotherapy or conventional medications.
+This may help patients undergoing assisted reproductive technologies (ART) manage their treatments more effectively.

 Reproduction Endocrinology Dysfunction

-Abnormal male and female hormone levels affect up to 90 percent of women with irregular menstrual cycles and infertility.
-Clinical observations in Shanghai, China, of patients whose ovaries were not producing eggs showed that, at a highly effective rate, their ovaries began producing eggs after receiving a series of acupuncture treatments.
-These results suggest that acupuncture may help regulate hormonal system functions, potentially influencing gene expression in the brain and normalizing the secretion of hormones such as GnRH, LH, and E2.
+Abnormal hormone levels affect up to 90% of women with irregular cycles and infertility.
+Clinical observations in Shanghai found that some women with non-functioning ovaries began producing eggs after acupuncture, suggesting it may help regulate hormones such as GnRH, LH, and E2.

 PCOS:

-We have also observed that younger patients respond more easily to treatment and that diet plays a critical role in managing these conditions.
-We strongly recommend that patients seek help early and maintain a healthy diet every day.
+Younger patients tend to respond more readily to treatment.
+Diet is essential in managing these conditions.
+We encourage patients to seek help early and maintain a healthy daily diet.

 Menstrual Cramps: